-Scott Thomas joined Dickstein Shapiro in 2006, and is the head of the Political Law Practice.
-A former Federal Election Commission (FEC) Chairman, Scott focuses his political law practice on campaign finance, ethics, and lobbying law.
-His extensive and distinguished background in the area of political law is a valuable resource in providing guidance and assurance to clients who need to interact with government officials.
+Partner Scott Thomas joined Dickstein Shapiro in 2006, and is the leader of the Public Policy & Political Law Practice.
+A former Federal Election Commission (FEC) Chairman, Scott focuses his political law practice on campaign finance, ethics, lobbying, and elections law.
+His extensive background in the area of political law is a valuable resource in providing guidance and assurance to clients who need to interact with government officials or want to engage politically.

 AREAS OF CONCENTRATION